2000 All-Ireland Senior Hurling Championship final: Match report

-At 3:30 pm match referee Willie Barrett threw in the sliotar and the 112th Millennium All-Ireland final got underway.
-Right from the throw-in, the Kilkenny men tore into the game.
-Offaly errors, so atypical of them throughout the late 1990s, were capitalised on by the Kilkenny defenders and their forwards.
-Kilenny's D.J.
-Carey needed only six minutes to make his mark on this decider when he pounced on a mistake from Offaly corner-back Niall Claffey to score Kilkenny's opening goal.
-Carey's sixth-minute goal was followed three minutes later by a Henry Shefflin three-pointer.
+At 3:30 PM, match referee Willie Barrett threw in the sliotar and the 112th Millennium All-Ireland final got underway.
+After six minutes, Kilkenny's D.J.
+Carey "pounced" on a mistake from Offaly corner-back Niall Claffey to score Kilkenny's opening goal.
+Carey's sixth-minute goal was followed three minutes later by a Henry Shefflin goal.
 Shefflin's effort was helped home by Carey but the umpire ruled that the ball had already crossed the line.
-After ten minutes the score read 2-3 to 0-1 in Kilkenny's favour.
-The last twenty-five minutes of the opening half saw Offaly get into the groove and score seven more points, five of which came from Johnny Dooley frees.
+After ten minutes, the score was 2-3 to 0-1 in Kilkenny's favour.
+The last twenty-five minutes of the opening half saw Offaly score seven more points, five of which came from Johnny Dooley frees.
 Offaly's only real goal chance, a ground stroke from Michael Duignan, went narrowly wide in the eighteenth minute.
-Kilkenny, however, created several opportunities to add to their two early goals and soon after Charlie Carter bagged a third goal for ‘the Cats’ four minutes before half-time.
-At the interval, in spite of Offaly's eighteen scoring chances to Kilkenny's fifteen, ‘the Cats’ had to a ten-point lead of 3-10 to 0-9.
+Kilkenny, however, created several opportunities to add to their two early goals and soon after Charlie Carter bagged a third goal for Kilkenny four minutes before half-time.
+At the interval, despite Offaly's eighteen scoring chances to Kilkenny's fifteen, the latter had a ten-point lead of 3-10 to 0-9.

 At the beginning of the second half, the Offaly selectors made some tactical changes.
 Wing-back Brian Whelahan and corner-forward Michael Duignan swapped positions while John Troy was brought from the substitutes' bench.
-These changes failed to alter the dominance of Kilkenny as ‘the Cats’ looked likely to score a goal at any time of the game.
-For the second time Shefflin was the man on hand to hit the fourth goal after latching onto a brilliant long clearance from substitute Canice Brennan and kicking the sliothar past Stephen Byrne from close range.
-In the fifty-ninth minute Johnny Pilkington clawed one back for Offaly when his shot went past James McGarry.
+For the second time Shefflin was the man on hand to hit the fourth goal after latching onto a long clearance from substitute Canice Brennan and kicking the sliothar past Stephen Byrne from close range.
+In the fifty-ninth minute,Johnny Pilkington clawed one back for Offaly when his shot went past James McGarry.
 An injury-time goal by substitute Eddie Brennan was the final decider as Kilkenny defeated their Leinster rivals by 5-15 to 1-14.

-This game marked the end of the road for the great Offaly team of the 1990s while it was the beginning of a great decade of success for Kilkenny.
+This game marked the end of the road for the "great" Offaly team of the 1990s while it was the beginning of a decade of success for Kilkenny.